Esri/project-delivery-scripts/README.md

 1. Automatically customize and populate a new ArcGIS Online Organization for project delivery
 2. Clone Apps, Maps, and Data into the respective organizations for AEC users to do work and end users to access project updates.

-## Prerequisites
+Before a customer starts automating the deployment of a Project Delivery Organziation a there are some prerequisites

+### Prerequisites for Using Project Delivery

 Below are the prerequisites for deploying the Project Delivery Organizations

-### Education Prerequisites
+#### Education Prerequisites

 AEC Firm needs to have a firm grasp on the WebGIS Paradigm.
 The AEC firm should be actively using WebGIS internally to deliver GIS Services to different parts of the orgnaization.
+Once the organization is successful internally they can begin working on finding strategies to delvivering content to their end users throughout the project lifecycle.

-### Infrastructure Prerequisites
+#### Infrastructure Prerequisites
 AEC Firm must have an ArcGIS Online Environment.

   If the AEC Firm is using ArcGIS Enterprise they must deploy a Hybrid Environment (ArcGIS Enterprise & ArcGIS Online) to leverage the Project Delivery Organizations.

+#### Automation Prerequisites

-### Script Prerequisites
+#### Script Prerequisites

 * Install the [ArcGIS API for Python](https://developers.arcgis.com/python/) ([instructions](https://developers.arcgis.com/python/guide/install-and-set-up/))